HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 It is a long route, with a total length of 526 km, with 69 stopover villages in between (such as Magome, Tsumago and Narai-Juku).

-Due to the construction of new roads and railways most of the traditional Nakasendo Way has disappeared (sadly).
+Due to the construction of new roads and railways, most of the traditional Nakasendo Way has disappeared (sadly).
 However, some parts located in Nagano and Gifu prefectures still remain well preserved!

-The main highlights along Nakasendo are:
+The main highlights of Nakasendo:

-- Visit Matsumoto Castle which is one of only 12 original castles remaining in Japan.
+3. Visit Matsumoto Castle which is one of only 12 original castles remaining in Japan.

 Here is a glimpse of what to expect along the legendary Nakasendo Way: